 This is why Rokkatei is loved by the Japanese for its butter sand – a butter cookie sandwich filled with white chocolate, cream and raisins.
 The cream is made from 100% Hokkaido butter made by the confectioner itself.

-At the shop, you can buy a variety of confectionery by the piece (starting from 40 yen!) and find your favourite one – though with so many to choose from it would be hard to decide!
+At the shop, you can buy a variety of confectionery by the piece (starting from 40 yen!) and find your favorite one – though with so many to choose from it would be hard to decide!
 Takeaway cakes are also available at reasonable prices, starting from around 280 yen a piece.

 At the second floor, there is a cafe where you can indulge in original dessert creations.